-Genomic sequencing is being made available to 2,000 patients with specific medical conditions during the period 2016 to 2019, in tandem with their usual care.
+Genomic sequencing has now been made available to more than 3,000 patients with specific medical conditions, from 2016 to 2019, in tandem with their usual care.

-Particular patients being treated at The Royal Melbourne Hospital, The Royal Children’s Hospital, The Peter MacCallum Cancer Centre, Austin Health and Monash Health are being invited to participate.
+Patients undergoing treatment at The Royal Melbourne Hospital, The Royal Children’s Hospital, The Peter MacCallum Cancer Centre, Austin Health and Monash Health were invited to participate.

 Through 11 projects over four years, we are investigating whether genomic sequencing can provide: